jbrooksuk/jQueryLocalStorage/readme.md

 jQuery Local Storage Plugin
 ==========

 Enable HTML5 local storage in your web apps.
+Data is stored in a JSON encoded string.
+This allows your existing web apps to integrate seamlessly into one of the most popular data formats on the web!

 Change log
 ---